“LORD, help!” they cried in their trouble,

-and he saved them from their distress. — Psalm 107:6, NLT
+and he rescued them from their distress. — Psalm 107:6 NLT

 Psalm 107 is a song of thanksgiving that describes the peril and salvation of four types of people: one who crossed a desert; one who was ill and was healed; one who traveled across an ocean; and one who was freed from prison.
 Together, these four categories can be expanded to encompass all kinds of difficult and dangerous situations.
 This psalm celebrates deliverance.
 But when you look closely, you will find that it also celebrates the dangers and difficulties as well.

-The refrain throughout is, “Lord, help!” they cried in their trouble, and he saved them from their distress.”
+The refrain throughout is, “LORD, help!” they cried in their trouble, and he rescued them from their distress.”
 This line is repeated four times in the psalm in reference to the four types of people being rescued from distress.
 In each instance, the difficulties they encountered led them to call out to God, and when they did so, they were saved.

 There is a clear pattern and design in the challenges visited upon these people.
 They were distant from God, so He placed them in danger; they called out to God then, and a new relationship was born.
 Indeed, a new person was born.

 I once heard this cycle explained very beautifully through an analogy.
 Imagine you are a seed planted in the ground.
 You are thinking, “This is it!
 I’m finished.
 I'll never see the light of day again.”
 Things get worse as you deteriorate and break down.
 But one day, you notice a breakthrough.
 A part of you has poked out of the ground, the beginnings of a tree.
 Suddenly you realize that you haven’t reached your end – in fact, your life is only beginning.